JCO-Digital/jcore-cli/README.md

 - `--install, -i`: Installs dependencies.
 - `--notheme, -n`: Doesn't install theme on init command.
 - `--force, -f`: Overwrites existing files.

+## Troubleshooting

+If you encounter issues while using the JCORE CLI, here are some troubleshooting steps:

+- **Command Not Found:** If you receive a "command not found" error when trying to run `jcore`, ensure that you have added the CLI to a folder in your PATH environment variable.

+- **Permissions Issues:** If you encounter permission errors, ensure that you have the necessary permissions to execute the CLI and access the files and directories it needs.
+You might need to use `chmod` to change file permissions or `chown` to change file ownership.

+- **Docker Errors:** Many JCORE CLI commands rely on Docker.
+Ensure that Docker is installed and running on your system.
+You can check Docker's status with `docker ps`.
+If Docker is not running, start it according to your operating system's instructions.
+Also, make sure you have the necessary permissions to run Docker commands.
+You might need to add your user to the `docker` group.

+- **Project Issues:** If you're encountering problems with a specific project, verify the project's configuration files (e.g., `.env`, `docker-compose.yml`).
+Ensure that the file paths, database credentials, and other settings are correct.
+You can use the `config list` command to inspect your project's configuration.

+- **Network Issues:** If the CLI is unable to connect to the internet or other network resources, check your network connection and firewall settings.
+Ensure that the CLI has the necessary permissions to access the network.

+- **Debugging with Verbose Mode:** Use the `--verbose` or `--debug` flags to get more detailed output from the CLI.
+This can help you identify the source of the problem.

+- **Check the Logs:** Examine the logs for the CLI and the Docker containers for error messages and other clues.
+You can use `jcore attach` to view the logs of the containers.

+- **Update the CLI:** Make sure you're using the latest version of the JCORE CLI.
+Use the `jcore update self` command to update the CLI.

+- **Consult the Documentation:** Refer to the JCORE CLI documentation for more information about the commands and options.

+- **Search for Existing Issues:** Before reporting a new issue, search the JCORE CLI's issue tracker (e.g., on GitHub) to see if someone else has already reported a similar problem.

+- **Report Issues:** If you're still unable to resolve the issue, report it to the JCORE CLI developers.
+Provide as much information as possible, including the CLI version, operating system, command you're running, and any error messages.